Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 Bowling Green Stats and Trends

-- This season, the Falcons have won against the spread in each of their two games as an underdog of 16.5 points or more.
+- The Falcons have been underdogs by 17 points or more two times this year and have covered the spread every time.

-- Bowling Green's games this year have not hit the over on any of four set point totals.
+- Bowling Green's games this season have not eclipsed the over/under yet in four opportunities.

-- The Falcons have five giveaways this season, while the Golden Flashes have 12 takeaways .
+- This season the Falcons have five turnovers, seven fewer than the Golden Flashes have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.